tweag/python-monorepo-example/2017-08-17-inline-code.md

 The fundamental design philosophy behind inline code is to **accept that there are multiple language environments and work with that**.
 We don't try to shoehorn the semantics of one language into the other.
 We don't even force a particular style for calling such functions.
 Indeed you can call Haskell, R, C, Objective-C or Java functions with each of their respective syntaxes.
 In some cases, this has crucial consequences.
 For instance, R has special syntax for variadic functions with labeled arguments and default values, none of which Haskell has. `inline-r` lets you e.g. call R's `plot()` function the way it was meant to be called:

 ```
-H> let xs = [1..10]
+H> let xs = [x :: Double | x <- [1..10]]
 H> let ys = [x^2 | x <- xs]
 H> [r| plot(xs_hs, ys_hs, col = "red", main = "A quadratic function") |]
 ```

-Objective-C has special syntax for sending messages to objects.
+Highly versatile functions with multiple modes of use would otherwise require multiple bindings to the same function Haskell side or unnaturally packing arguments into lists.
+Likewise, Objective-C has special syntax for sending messages to objects.
 It's convenient to be able to reuse documentation snippets that use this pervasive idiom.

 But this design philosophy has further consequences still.
 All of the projects you saw mentioned above let each language not just keep their syntax, but also their runtimes.
 GCC or LLVM compiles C and Objective-C to native code.
 The reference R interpreter parses and executes R code on-the-fly.
 Java code gets compiled to JVM bytecode, using configuration extracted from Java build tools (Gradle, Maven, ...).
 And yes, it is GHC that compiles Haskell to native code, like it always did.
 To run Haskell on JVM based enterprise middlewares, we package it up as a JAR and load the native code into the JVM dynamically.